Procurement at DfE

 Small and medium enterprises (SMEs)

-We are subject to the EU Treaty, EU Procurement Directive (EU rules) and UK laws that govern how we may purchase goods, services and works more than a specified value.
+We must follow EU Treaty, EU Procurement Directive (EU rules) and UK laws that govern how we may buy goods, services and works over a specified value or ‘threshold’.

-Where we expect the estimated value to exceed the relevant EU threshold, requirements have to be advertised on the Tenders Electronic Daily (TED) website), part of the Official Journal of the European Union.
-The current levels are:
+Where we expect the estimated value of a contract to be over the relevant EU threshold, we must advertise our requirements on the Tenders Electronic Daily (TED) website, part of the Official Journal of the European Union.

 The current thresholds are published by the Cabinet Office.